danielemalitesta/Graph-Based-RecSys/README.md

 The scope of this lecture is to provide the useful background notions regarding traditional recommendation, and the rationales behind the more improved and recent approaches from graph-based recommendation.
 Then, it presents pioneer solutions in graph-based recommendation leveraging, among others, random-walk techniques and graph neural networks.

+**Contents**
+- The recommendation task and traditional models
+- Graph-based recommendation
+- Background notions on graph neural networks
+- Current directions in graph neural networks for recommendation

 **Coming soon**: lecture notes!

 **Lecturer**: Daniele Malitesta